-Fixed costs are those that stay the same, whatever the level of your business activity.
+Are those that stay the same, whatever the level of your business activity.
 These costs stay the same if you don’t serve any meals, have no customers, or make no products.

-For example, fixed costs would be
+For instance, fixed costs would be

 - Wages and salaries